You are currently viewing 25 Free Things to Do in New OrleansPin

 14. Southern Candymakers

 Check out Southern Candymakers in the French Quarter for some free samples.
-(334 Decatur St, 70130)

-15. See ships pass on the Mississippi River from Woldenberg Park
+15. See Ships Pass on the Mississippi River from Woldenberg Park

 Woldenberg Riverside Park is another great spot to watch ships pass along the Mississippi River.
 There are also some great sculptures to check out.
-(1 Canal St, French Quarter, 70130)

-16. See street performers in the French Quarter or Live Music on Frenchmen Street
+16. See Street Performers in the French Quarter or Live Music on Frenchmen Street

 Just a short stroll along the French Quarter, and you’ll quickly realize how much you can listen to and watch just on the streets!
 There are street performers everywhere.
-(Canal St to Esplanade, Mississippi River to N. Rampart St, New Orleans, LA 70116)

 If you’ve been around, you’ll know that Frenchmen Street is actually where you go for live music.
 While we visited, some of the clubs had no cover, and we got to see an all-brass band.